Candace Owens: Donald Trump

 Although in 2015 Owens posted anti-Trump and anti-conservative articles on her Degree180 blog, in 2017 she began describing herself as a conservative Donald Trump supporter.
 Owens has since characterized Trump as the "savior" of Western civilization.
 She has argued that Trump has neither engaged in rhetoric that is harmful to African Americans, nor proposed policies that would harm African Americans.

 In May 2018, Trump said that Owens "is having a big impact on politics in our country.
 She represents an ever-expanding group of very smart 'thinkers', and it is wonderful to watch and hear the dialogue going on... so good for our Country!"
 She registered as a Republican in 2018, after the Brett Kavanaugh Supreme Court nomination.
 She objected to what she termed the "social lynching" of Kavanaugh, on the grounds that to "believe women" was the reason "our ancestors got lynched", as she told a journalist from Philadelphia magazine.
 She added: "No evidence, but believe all women."
 After Joe Biden won the 2020 U.S. presidential election and Trump refused to concede, Owens promoted Trump's claims of mass fraud, saying that "the American election was clearly rigged."

 In 2025, Owens called Trump "a chronic disappointment.
 And I feel embarrassed that I told people to go vote for him."
-Owens said Trump's bombing of Iran is "utterly deranged."
+Owens said Trump's bombing of Iran is "utterly deranged".
 Owens also criticized the Trump administration's decision to freeze $2.2 billion in federal funding for Harvard University after sending a list of demands for student programming.
 "I never thought that I would see a day where I would be rooting for a university above Donald J. Trump and his administration," she said.
 "But I don't recognize this administration right now.
 I don't recognize what's happening," said Owens.

+In April 2026, amid the 2026 Iran War, Trump threatened Iran and wrote on social media: "A whole civilization will die tonight, never to be brought back again".
+Owens subsequently labeled Trump a "genocidal lunatic", and called for the Twenty-fifth Amendment to be invoked.